Agent Skills Developer Guide

 2. Anatomy of an Agent Skill

-Every agent skill has the same structure: a SKILL.md file with YAML frontmatter and a Markdown body, optionally accompanied by supporting files organized in subdirectories.
+Every agent skill has the same structure: a SKILL.md file with YAML frontmatter and a markdown body, optionally accompanied by supporting files organized in subdirectories.

 The SKILL.md File